 The Company applies FASB ASC No. 260, Earnings per Share.
 Basic earnings (loss) per share is computed by dividing earnings (loss) available to common stockholders by the weighted-average number of shares of common stock outstanding.
 Diluted earnings or loss per share would include the dilutive effect of outstanding warrants and awards granted to employees under stock-based compensation plans.
 Potentially dilutive shares of the Company's common stock are excluded from the calculation of diluted loss per common share because their effect would be anti-dilutive for the periods presented.
-For the year ended December 31, 2016, 4,031 shares of Series B Preferred Stock convertible into 16,124,000 common shares at \$0.25 per share, 386 shares of Series C Preferred Stock convertible into 1,544,000 common shares at \$0.25 per share, warrants to purchase 11,044,500 common shares outstanding at the end of the period are excluded from the calculation of diluted loss per sons of Series B Preferred Stock convertible into 5,625,000 common shares at \$0.80 per share, warrants to purchase 10,879,500 common shares and stock options exercisable for 1,180,000 common shares and stock options exercisable for 1,180,000 common shares at \$0.80 per share, warrants to purchase 10,879,500 common shares and stock options exercisable for 1,180,000 common shares outstanding at the end of the period are excluded from the calculation of diluted loss per common shares.
+For the year ended December 31, 2016, 4,031 shares of Series B Preferred Stock convertible into 16,124,000 common shares at \$0.25 per share, 386 shares of Series C Preferred Stock convertible into 1,544,000 common shares at \$0.25 per share, warrants to purchase 11,044,500 common shares outstanding at the end of the period are excluded from the calculation of diluted loss per share of Series B Preferred Stock convertible into 5,625,000 common shares at \$0.80 per share, warrants to purchase 10,879,500 common shares and stock options exercisable for 1,180,000 common shares and stock options exercisable for 1,180,000 common shares and stock options exercisable for 1,180,000 common shares at \$0.80 per share, warrants to purchase 10,879,500 common shares and stock options exercisable for 1,180,000 common shares at \$0.80 period are excluded from the calculation of diluted loss per common shares.